Aomori Station: Station layout

 Aomori Station has three island platforms connected to the station building by a footbridge.
 The station has a "Midori no Madoguchi" staffed ticket office, a convenience store, and a View Plaza travel agency.
-The station's two ticket offices for JR East and the Aoimori Railway Company are attended from 5:20 am to 10:30 pm each day, while the View Plaza agency is attended from 10:00 am to 5:30 pm daily.
+The station's two ticket offices for JR East and the Aoimori Railway Company are attended daily from 5:20 am to 10:30 pm, while the View Plaza agency is attended from 10:00 am to 5:30 pm daily.
 Tickets can also be purchased at two separate automatic dispensers for JR East and the Aoimori Railway Company.
 A second footbridge added during the station's reconfiguration in March 2021 connects the areas to the east and west of the station, allowing pedestrians to cross over the station's platforms without purchasing a ticket.

 Platforms

 History

 The station opened on 1 September 1891 as the northern terminus of the Ueno–Aomori line of the Nippon Railway.
 It became a station on the Tōhoku Main Line of the Japanese Government Railways (JGR), the pre-war predecessor to the Japan National Railways (JNR), after the nationalization of the Nippon Railway on 1 November 1906.
 The station and its adjacent port facilities were destroyed during strategic bombing of Aomori in World War II on 28 July 1945.
 Kominato Station in Hiranai picked up the destroyed station's role as the terminal station of the Tōhoku Main Line until the reconstruction of Aomori Station was completed on 15 July 1949.
 The temporary structure built after the war was replaced in 1959 with the station building that was used until March 2021.

 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
 On 4 December 2010, the Tōhoku Shinkansen was successfully extended north to Shin-Aomori Station from Hachinohe.
 As a result of the opening of the bullet train between the two stations, that section of the Tōhoku Main Line including the line's platforms at Aomori Station was transferred to the Aoimori Railway Company from JR East on the same day.

 In October 2018 construction commenced on the fifth iteration of the Aomori Station building with improved access to the station's western entrance.
 On 27 March 2021, the fourth-generation station building was closed following the opening of the fifth-generation station building and the conclusion of celebratory festivities in the older building.
 Following the movement of station operations, the area occupied by the older building is slated to be replaced with commercial space operated by the city of Aomori and JR East as well as a hotel that overlooks the station platforms.
-The multi-use, ten-story building is set to completed in 2024.
+The multi-use, ten-story building is set to be complete in 2024.